brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} a `$using-declaration$` ([namespace.udecl]) , or
 * [#.#]{.pnum} an `$empty-declaration$`.

+For any other `$member-declaration$`, each declared entity [that is not an unnamed bit-field]{.rm} is a member of the class, and each such `$member-declaration$` shall either declare at least one member name of the class or declare at least one unnamed bit-field.
 :::

 Extend paragraph 6, and modify note 3, to clarify the existence of subobjects corresponding to non-static data members of reference types.